rstudio/shinyvalidate/README.md

 ## Input widget compatibility

 shinyvalidate should work with all of the inputs that are included in Shiny.
-It will also work with most custom inputs that follow Bootstrap 3 conventions.
-Other types of custom inputs can include their own logic for displaying shinyvalidate error messages; see the (TODO) article to learn more.
+It will also work with most custom inputs that follow Bootstrap 3 or 4 conventions.
+Other types of custom inputs can include their own logic for displaying shinyvalidate error messages; see the article [_Displaying validation errors_](https://rstudio.github.io/shinyvalidate/articles/displaying.html) to learn more.

 ## Prior art